Ontario Provincial Highway Network: Tertiary

 Tertiary roads are remote routes entirely within Northern Ontario that provide access to resources (e.g. mining and forestry).
 Tertiary roads are numbered in the 800s, with the five existing highways numbered between 802 and 811.
 Most of these roads are gravel-surfaced and of low-standard.
 The speed limit on these routes is 80 km/h, although design standards generally prevent such.

 Unlike other roads in the Provincial Highway Network, the MTO is not responsible for winter maintenance nor liable for damage incurred as a result of using these routes.

 The MTO introduced the Tertiary Road system in 1962.

 With the exception of Highway 802, none end in settlements.

 Trans-Canada

 The Trans-Canada Highway (TCH) forms several major routes across Canada.
 The provincial governments are entirely responsible for signage and maintenance of the routes, except through National Parks.
 It is signed with distinctive green markers with a white maple leaf on them throughout Canada.
 While other provinces generally place a highway number within the maple leaf of the TCH marker (with a shared "Highway 1" designation across the western provinces), Ontario places them below or beside provincial shields and either leaves them blank or inserts a name instead; these are the Central Ontario Route, Georgian Bay Route, Lake Superior Route, Northern Ontario Route and Ottawa Valley Route.

-Several portions of King's Highways are designated as part of the Trans-Canada Highway system within Ontario, with the TCH having a main route and several branches, often only following sections of any given provincial highway.
+Several portions of the King's Highway are designated as part of the Trans-Canada Highway system within Ontario, with the TCH having a main route and several branches, often only following sections of any given provincial highway.
 They are: